Protect forest now

 Trees

-Canada's temperate rainforest is dominated by conifers conifers, such as Sitka spruces, Giant Life Trees, yews and hemlocks.
-The maple is one of the of the rarer deciduous trees.
-In the natural forests, all of these trees occur in mixed stands.
+Canada's temperate rainforest is dominated by conifers, such as Sitka spruces, giant western red cedars, firs and hemlocks.
+The maple is one of the most common representatives of the rarer deciduous trees.
+In natural forests, all of these trees occur in mixed stands.
 A size record holder is the Douglas fir (Pseudotsuga menziesii).
-In up to 700 years well over 100 m high.
-It loves humid, rainy climate.
-Because of its rapid growth and growth and wood quality, it is particularly popular with particularly popular with forestry companies: clear-cuts are often often only reforested with Douglas firs, which are cut down again after 25 - 70 are cut down again after 25 - 70 years.
+It can grow well over 100 meters tall in up to 700 years..
+It thrives in moist and rainy climates.
+Due to its rapid growth and high-quality wood, it is highly favored by forestry companies: clear-cutting is often followed by reforestation with Douglas firs, which are then harvested again after 25 to 70 years.

 We have to start stopping.